LeopardCheetah/flask-app-test-world/README.md

 This website was made in a day at [PAIR](https://pair.camp).
 Also, see [ourtable.xyz](https://ourtable.xyz/) for another silly little website :)

-I also didn't expect to get this far which is why the repository is named so badly.

 ---
 ---